Christian All Set To Celebrate Christmas On Saturday - UrduPoint

 It has been observed that a number of stalls have been set up outside the Katchi Abadis where the majority of Christian community reside.
 The stalls owners have displayed variety of decorative ornaments as well as dress of Santa Claus which is the source of attraction for the youngsters and children.

-Different brands and eateries in capital are also offering good discounts on the occasion of Christmas to attract more customers.\932
+Different brands and eateries in capital are also offering good discounts on the occasion of Christmas to attract more customers.